- Smartphone apps only need about 70 users to collect hundreds of thousands of data points during a two-week period.

 - This article is for small business owners and consumers interested in the data privacy implications of location-based advertising.

-Every day, millions of miniature computers ride along in our pockets and purses as we go about our daily tasks.
-From the grocery store to the office and back home, our smartphones are little beacons that track our movements, whether we like it or not.
+Every day, millions of miniature computers ride along with us as we go about our daily tasks.
+Traveling from the office to the grocery store and back home, our smartphones are tiny beacons that track our movements – whether we like it or not.

 “By knowing [the customer’s] location, I can get to know what kind of facilities they might have, what kind of connections they might have, and what kind of access to systems they might have,” he said.
 “Based on that, I can show them some offers, some coupons, some products.”

-Users trade location data for convenience
+Users trade location data for convenience.

 Autocomplete and predictive text features aren’t hard to find.
 A quick visit to Google on a smartphone is the perfect example of the location-based feature.
 Rather than having users type out long questions, Google’s autocomplete function kicks in, adding predictive text that the company estimates reduces typing by 25% and saves 200 years of typing per day among internet users.